neurobooth/neurobooth-os/docs/code_audit.md

 ### 8.1 Critical: No CI/CD Workflows

 `.github/workflows/` directory does not exist.
-There is no automated testing, linting, coverage reporting, or deployment automation. `tox.ini` exists but has no pipeline to run it.
+There is no automated testing, linting, coverage reporting, or deployment automation.

 ### 8.2 Critical: Missing `requirements_dev.txt`

-`tox.ini` references `requirements_dev.txt` and `contributing.rst` tells developers to `pip install -r requirements_dev.txt`, but the file does not exist in the repository.
+`contributing.rst` tells developers to `pip install -r requirements_dev.txt`, but the file does not exist in the repository.
 This blocks developer onboarding.

 ### 8.3 High: `setup.py` Lists Only One Dependency